Florida Registered Agent

 LP or LLP | Certificate of Limited Partnership | $1,000 |

-If you need to register a fictitious name, you’ll need to make sure the name is available, publish a notice, and submit a filing:
+A Florida DBA, or “doing business as” name, allows your company to conduct business under a name other than its legally registered name.
+To register one, you’ll need to make sure the name is available, publish a notice, and submit a filing:

 - Mailing Address